muskan23-lgtm/CS-PROJECT/README.md

 ## Contributing

-urssanjaysingh welcomes contributions to this project!
+muskan23-lgtm welcomes contributions to this project!
 If you find a bug, have an idea for an enhancement, or want to add new features, feel free to open an issue or submit a pull request.
 Make sure to follow the project's code style and guidelines.

 ## Contact

-If you have any questions or need further assistance, you can reach out to Namratasingh via email at namratasingh@gmail.com.
+If you have any questions or need further assistance, you can reach out to muskan23-lgtm via email at staricon26@gmail.com.

 Thank you for visiting this repository, and enjoy booking movie tickets with the enhanced Movie Tickets Booking System!